Gas City’s exec session provider delegates eachDocumentation Index

 Start Config (JSON on stdin)

-The start operation receives a JSON object on stdin:
+Thestart operation receives a JSON object on stdin:

 Startup Hints

-The JSON config contains fields that the tmux provider uses for multi-step
+The JSON config contains fields that the tmux provider uses for multi-step startup orchestration.
+The exec provider itself is fire-and-forget — it callsscript start and returns immediately.
+Scripts may handle these

 hints or ignore them: